annaduan09/musa-5000-assignment-1/Assignment1.md

 * y is continuous and normally distributed
 * predictors are not co-linear (highly-correlated)

 Assuming all these conditions are met, we need to calculate the following parameters:
 - $\beta _{0}$
 - $\beta _{k}$
 - $\sigma ^{2}$
-- ....

 [[need to complete this section!!]]

 ## Additional Analyses
 ### Stepwise regression
-A regression method from data mining, stepwise regression selects predictors based on which ones generate the smallest value of the Akaike Information Criterion (AIC), a measure of the relative quality of statistical models.
-Although stepwise regression provides a streamlined method of optimizing a regression model, there is no guarantee that the model will be optimized in any specific sense.
-It also yields a single final model when there may be multiple equally good ones.
-Stepwise regression also does not take into account any underlying theory regarding predictor variables, so important variables may be excluded in the optimization process.
-In this study, we employ stepwise regression as a validation method for our model.
+Stepwise regression, a technique rooted in data mining, systematically selects predictors that minimize the Akaike Information Criterion (AIC), which serves as an index for the relative quality of statistical models.
+While this method offers an efficient approach to refine regression models, it doesn't assure optimal results in a strict sense.
+Moreover, stepwise regression often culminates in a singular final model, overlooking the possibility of several models that could be equally valid.
+An additional limitation is its indifference to underlying theoretical considerations regarding predictors, potentially omitting vital variables during the optimization phase.
+For the purposes of this study, we only use stepwise regression primarily as a means to validate our model.

 ### K-fold cross validation
-In $k$-fold cross validation of a regression model, the set of observations is randomly divided into $k$ folds of approximately equal size.
-The 1st fold is taken out as a validation test set and the model is fitted on the remaining $k-1$ folds, which comprise the training set.
-The mean squared error (MSE) is calculated for the 1st fold.
-This process is repeated $k$ times with a different fold as the test set each time, generating $k$ estimates of MSE.
+In k-fold cross-validation applied to a regression model, the dataset is randomly partitioned into k subsets of roughly equivalent size.
+The initial subset serves as the validation set while the model is trained using the remaining k−1 subsets.
+The mean squared error (MSE) is then computed for this first subset.
+This procedure is iteratively executed k times, each time designating a distinct subset as the validation set, resulting in k MSE estimates.

-The $k$-fold root mean squared error (RMSE) is an estimate of the magnitude of a typical residual, and it is used to compare different models -- the best model is the one with the lowest $k$-fold RMSE.
-It is calculated by taking the mean of MSEs across folds ($k$-fold MSE), then taking the square root of that value.
+The k-fold root mean squared error (RMSE) represents an estimate of a typical residual's magnitude and serves as a metric to evaluate and compare diverse models.
+A model with the minimal k-fold RMSE is typically considered superior.
+This metric is derived by first averaging the MSEs over the k subsets to obtain the k-fold MSE and then extracting the square root of this mean value.

 In this study, we set $k=5$.